Guastatoya

 Guastatoya is a city in Guatemala.
-It is the capital and largest city of the department of El Progreso.
+It is the capital and the most populous city of the department of El Progreso.
 The Guastatoya Water Park is located in the city.
-It is situated 73 km from the city of Guatemala.
-The city was leveled in 1976 from an earthquake with a moment magnitude of 7.5.
+The city was leveled in 1976 by an earthquake with a moment magnitude of 7.5.
+Guastatoya is located 73 km from Guatemala City.

 Sports

 Deportivo Guastatoya football club play in the first tier of Guatemalan football.
 Their home venue is the Estadio David Cordón Hichos.